Mixing and ventilation in a living laboratory due to fast and slow response modes: Data analysis and comparison with the model

-In the OFF regime, the data are more scattered (figure \ref{fig_phase_dataJuly} (b)).
-The data can be fit by the model for a range of $\gamma$ parameters starting from the same conditions as in the ON regime (marked by the red arrow).
-The other data lie below such line and the model fit can be obtained by different combinations of $\gamma_0$ and $\gamma_1$, suggesting that mixing both in the room and the plenum plays an important role in the OFF regime.
-In figure \ref{fig_phase_dataJuly} (b), the green arrow marks the eigenvector calculated by setting $\gamma_0=0.2$ and $\gamma_1 = 0.5$.
-However, similar eigenvectors can be obtained by setting $\gamma_0 \le 0.4$ and $0<\gamma_1< 1$ (increasing $\gamma_1$ compensates a decreasing $\gamma_0$).
-As we have noticed previously, $\gamma_1$ plays a minor role in determining the scattering of the data.
+The data are more scattered in the OFF regime (figure \ref{fig_phase_dataJuly} (c) and (d)), for which $q$ and therefore $Q$ are significantly smaller than in the ON regime (but are not zero, see table \ref{tab:input}).
+The comparison with the model in panel (c) highlights how some data lie on the slow manifold, but many sequences of points align with the fast manifold indicated by the red arrow.
+This behaviour reveals an example of a regime where the two-dimensionality of the system becomes important and the timescale on which the forcing varies, relative to the timescale characterising the fast eigenmode, has changed markedly (compared with that in the ON regime) with respect to that of the fast eigenmode response.
+Panel (d) shows how the data might be represented by the model with a range of $\gamma$ parameters, with a limiting case that corresponds to the same conditions as in the ON regime (marked by the blue arrow).
+Most of the other data lies `below' this eigenvector (i.e.\ $C_1 < C_0$) and the model can be fitted using a range of combinations of $\gamma_0$ and $\gamma_1$, suggesting that mixing in both the room and the plenum plays an important role in the OFF regime.
+In figure \ref{fig_phase_dataJuly} (d), the green arrow marks the eigenvector calculated by setting $\gamma_0=0.2$ and $\gamma_1 = 0.5$.
+Since there is little sensitivity to $\gamma_1$ for most values of $\gamma_0$, similar eigenvectors can be obtained for different values of $\gamma_1$.

 To better understand what causes the spread in the OFF regime, we plotted the phase space diagrams in figure \ref{fig_phase_dataMonths} to compare the CO$_2$ concentrations over six months, from June to November.
 The plots clearly show that during the warmer months (July, August, and September), the data are more spread, while in the colder months, they align along the eigendirection associated with the slow dynamics.